itsmehere/CS50AI/LectureNotes/Week6_Language.md

 _P_(😃 | "My", "grandson", "loved", "it") = _P_("My", "grandson", "loved", "it" | 😃)_P_(😃) / _P_("My", "grandson", "loved", "it")

 We can further simplify the above equation because we aren't exactly looking for exact probabilities.
-Since the denominator is the same regardless of + or -, we can formulat it using joint probabilities:
+Since the denominator is the same regardless of + or -, we can formulate it using joint probabilities:

 _P_(😃, "My", "grandson", "loved", "it") = _P_(😃)_P_("My" | 😃)_P_("grandson" | "My", 😃), etc...

 Now, this approach raises a few concerns.
-You can imagine if we wanted to find out _P_("grandson") it would be quite hard and aribitrary to do that just being given "My" and 😃.
-Instead, we can treat each word as a separapte probability which means that the probability of "grandson" being in the sentence if it's 😃 won't change even if other words are present.
+You can imagine if we wanted to find out _P_("grandson") it would be quite hard and arbitrary to do that just being given "My" and 😃.
+Instead, we can treat each word as a separate probability which means that the probability of "grandson" being in the sentence if it's 😃 won't change even if other words are present.

 _P_(😃, "My", "grandson", "loved", "it") is naively proportional to _P_(😃)_P_("My" | 😃)_P_("grandson" | 😃)_P_("loved" | 😃), etc...